Isio-19/rep-directory/README.md

 An application not disimilar to Google Maps.

-Made using the OpenWeatherMap's API, JavaFX and speechbrain.
+Made using the OpenWeatherMap's API, JavaFX and Speechbrain.

 [Calendar](https://github.com/Isio-19/edt/)